This page will help you to self hosted our project

 Frontend Settings:

-is the url of the backend.
+REACT_APP_BACKEND_URLis the url of the backend.
 It is used by the frontend to connect to the backend.

 🛠️Local Development

 The backend setup of docker-compose is set to automatically reload the app whenever code is updated.
-This is done by using the uvicorn --reload flag
+This is done by using the uvicorn --reload flag.
+This is not recommended for production.

-in the frontend directory.
+To develop the frontend, you can run npm start in the frontend directory.
 This will start a development server that will automatically reload whenever you make changes to the frontend code.

 cd frontend